Unusual musical instrument shaker

 41. Shipibo Shaker

-shipibo shaker
+shipibo shaker with turtle design

 A Shipibo Shaker is a tribal shaker from South America.
 More specifically, made in the Shipibo region.
 Each instrument is handmade by the Panoan people of Peru living near the Ucayali river valley.
 It sounds like any other shaker with a slight grittiness to it.
 It has been rising in popularity over the past few years, and this is put down to the unique depicted designs of animals, hummingbird, and abstract designs as well as the natural sustainability of this shaker.